monojit18/ServiceMeshWorkshop/README.md

         ```bash
         #Follow similar steps as Primary

-        #Create CLuster from CLI or Portal
+        #Create AKS Cluster from CLI or Portal
         ```

     - ### Service Mesh